brianch/offline-chess-puzzles/README.md

 I can't promise anything though, since this is just a hobby project (and the goal is to keep the app simple).

 ## Features
-- Almost all the filters we have in Lichess, plus rating range (the exception is that we only have filter by opening family, not by each variation)
+- All the filters we have in Lichess (except a few minor opening variations), plus rating range
 - Flip the board to solve from the opponent's perspective (to practice seeing what is being threatened against us)
 - A few piece themes and a bunch of board themes
 - Analysis board (with basic engine support)